tactik8/group8/README.md

 ## Task management
 https://app.hubspot.com/
 We use hubspot to manage projects and tasks.
 Each task will be created as a ticket and assigned to you.
+- Deals: Used to monitor actual deals (opportunities) or projects.
+Status is new, open or closed.
+- Tickets: Used to manage high-level tasks.
+Typically you will be assigned a ticket for your work.
+Please read the description properly.
+- Tasks: To-do items that can be associated with deals, tickets, etc.
+- Company: Record for an actual company or organization
+- Contact: Record for an actual person

 ## Git
 https://github.com/tactik8/